-The Directors of the Company during the year and at the date of this report were:
+The Directors during the year and at the date of this report were:

-Mr. Fung Siu To, Clement

-Mr. Poon Jing

-Mr. Poon Hai

-Mr. Poon Yeung, Roderick

-Mr. Lun Pui Kan

-Mr. Kwan Po Lam, Phileas

-Mr. Cheung Kwok Wah

-Mr. Hung Yat Ming

-Mr. Wong Chi Keung
+Mr. Fung Siu To, Clement Mr. Poon Jing Mr. Poon Hai Mr. Poon Yeung, Roderick Mr. Lun Pui Kan Mr. Kwan Po Lam, Phileas Mr. Wong Chi Keung Mr. Cheung Kwok Wah Mr. Hung Yat Ming (resigned on 15th January 2021) Mr. Leung Wai Keung (appointed on 15th January 2021)

 Messrs.
-Poon Hai, Lun Pui Kan and Hung Yat Ming will retire from office by rotation in accordance with the Bye-Laws of the Company (the "Bye-Laws") at the forthcoming annual general meeting ("AGM") and, being eligible, offer themselves for re-election.
+Kwan Po Lam, Phileas, Cheung Kwok Wah and Leung Wai Keung will retire from office by rotation in accordance with the bye-laws of the Company (the "Bye-Laws") and Mr. Poon Jing will retire to comply with Appendix 14 of the Rules Governing the Listing of Securities (the "Listing Rules") on The Stock Exchange of Hong Kong Limited (the "Stock Exchange") at the forthcoming annual general meeting of the Company ("AGM") and, being eligible, offer themselves for re-election.